Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

 We also going to be answering the most asked questions about that first night we’ve also had when having a new puppy.

-And last but not least an easy to share info-graphic about the 8 steps will be provided at the end of the article so stick around.
+Last but not least an easy to share info-graphic about the 8 steps will be provided at the end of the article so stick around.

 So let’s start with the most basic question that needs to be answered before going through with the first-night crate training program.